 Eligible and Ineligible Entities

-- Eligible applicants include non-profit organizations, state government agencies, local governments, municipal governments, Indian tribes, and educational institutions, including parties within and outside of the United States.
+- Eligible applicants include non-profit organizations, state government agencies, local governments, municipal governments, Tribal governments and organizations, and educational institutions, including parties within and outside of the United States.

 - Ineligible applicants include U.S. Federal government agencies and for-profit entities.

 - NOAA Coral Reef Conservation Program staff are available and encouraged to provide general information on programmatic goals and objectives, ongoing coral reef conservation programs/activities, and regional funding priorities; however, NOAA employees are not permitted to assist in the preparation of applications or write letters of support for any application.
 If NOAA employees will be a collaborator on a project, they may provide a statement verifying that they are collaborating with the project applicant, confirming the degree and nature of the collaboration, and acknowledging the utility of the proposed work.
 NOAA employee activities, including travel and salaries, are not allowable costs.

 - Equipment: Applicants are encouraged to rent equipment where possible and cost-effective or use matching funds to make those purchases.
 NFWF acknowledges, however, that some projects may only be completed using NFWF funds to procure equipment.
 If this applies to your project, please contact the program staff listed in this RFP to discuss options.

 - NFWF funds and matching contributions may not be used to support political advocacy, fundraising, lobbying, litigation, terrorist activities or Foreign Corrupt Practices Act violations.

 - NFWF funds may not be used to support ongoing efforts to comply with legal requirements, including permit conditions, mitigation and settlement agreements.
 However, grant funds may be used to support projects that enhance or improve upon existing baseline compliance efforts.